jamesonthies/MPG-Prediction-Model/README.md

     >git clone https://github.com/jamesonthies/MPG-Prediction-Model
     >cd MPG-Prediction-Model

 That's it!
-If you want to see the report send me an email, although as of 10/26/2016, it is a work in progress.
+If you want to see the paper corresponding to this project, send me an email.
+Although, as of 11/2/2016, it is a work in progress.

 Data Set: Lichman, M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.